RobertTheSable/fe3-tileset-dumper/Readme.md

 ### A Note on Cross Compiling

-If you are cross compiling using a tool such as Mingw64that provides its own compiled versions of ImageMagick, you will need to manually set the `BinPath` or `LibPath` registry keys in your Wine prefix in order to run the program in Wine.
+If you are cross compiling using a tool such as Mingw64 that provides its own compiled versions of ImageMagick, you will need to manually set the `BinPath` or `LibPath` registry keys in your Wine prefix in order to run the program in Wine.
 You might also need to set `QuantumDepth` values.

 You may need to set these keys in any of these locations:
 * HKEY_LOCAL_MACHINE\\Software\\ImageMagick\\{Version}\Q:{8 or 16}